 BSC Travel program players are eligible to participate in an indoor futsal season just prior to the spring outdoor travel season.
 Additionally, Rec program players who are currently in first grade and considering playing travel soccer in second grade may also participate.
 Games are held at the Bay Middle School gymnasiums.

-Registration is now closed for 2021
+Registration is now open for 2022!

 What is Futsal?